-A blog reader recently left an excellent comment on an earlier post:
+A blog reader left an excellent comment on a post:

 Tamela, fiction workshop presenters taught me that the best word for “said” is “said”–that others only tend to slow down the reader’s eye.
 I’d appreciate a discussion on this.